 CEO Susan Ponder-Stansel sees diversification of her organization’s portfolio as essential to its ability to thrive in a time when payment models for hospice are beginning to change, such as with the Medicare Advantage Hospice carve-in demonstration set to begin in 2021.

-Ponder-Stansel spoke with Hospice News at the Center to Transform Advanced Care (C-TAC) Summit in Minneapolis to talk about her organization’s growth trajectory, evolving payment models and how the industry is likely to change in a value-based health care environment.
+Ponder-Stansel spoke with Hospice News at the Coalition to Transform Advanced Care (C-TAC) Summit in Minneapolis to talk about her organization’s growth trajectory, evolving payment models and how the industry is likely to change in a value-based health care environment.

 Your hospice has a lot going on in terms of expansion, what is driving this growth?